compphylo/compphylo.github.io/Oslo2019/PM_files/Dermatonotus_example.md

   [75] "s_average_pi_s_average_w"       "s_variance_pi_s_variance_w"
 ```

 There are **76** summary statistics for this data, these are averages and variances across loci, for each population and overall.
 We are going to use **grep** to select the stats we want to exclude.
-Description of summary statistics in the [msABC manual](https://www.dropbox.com/s/m1mkmp0xtiv2a3x/manual.pdf?dl=0)
+Descriptions of summary statistics are found in the [msABC manual](https://www.dropbox.com/s/m1mkmp0xtiv2a3x/manual.pdf?dl=0)

 ```